 After working with photo and presentation slideshows for myself and other customers, and as Pet Memorial Sunday drew near, I remembered listening to the tributes from past events and looking at the photos honoring each of the pets.
 Just being there with everyone I began envisioning a beautiful and reverent presentation of each family’s pet or pets and its tribute.
 This could be on the website, well, forever, or at least as long as the website is there.
 We’d do a new one every year, perhaps add music to make the experience feel loving and relaxing.
 Viewing it after attending Pet Memorial Sunday would bring the viewer back to that day and time and the sense of community we all felt during the ceremony, and help to ease the grief a little more each time.

 I proposed it to Deb and she liked the idea too, and we asked families to provide a digital image of their photo if possible, so the Chartiers Custom Pet Cremation Tribute Scroll includes those photos and written tributes from families who have attended the annual Pet Memorial Sunday.
+In addition, Deb includes remarks and poetry, and we include that in the slides as well.

 I had initially only visualized the photos and tributes fading into one another, a pet’s image followed by the written tribute, but the idea grew as we worked on it.
 I use my photos of nature as the background to parts of the opening and closing, and each year we include a few photos from the event itself, especially the dove release.
 Some families don’t provide a photo so I use images from my own stock of nature, flowers, butterflies and beautiful skies in the place of the pet’s image, somehow relating the image to something about the pet mentioned in the tribute if possible, and in time I set it up so the pets’ photos fade back and the tribute appears on the faded image.
 The presentation has become a pleasant mix of cats and dogs and birds and bunnies, and flowers, butterflies and sunrises and paths in the woods, and just enough from the event that it brings us back to that time.